 Most painting and coating workers are employed full time.
 They frequently stand for long periods in specially ventilated areas.

-Employment of painting and coating workers is projected to grow 2 percent from 2016 to 2026, slower than the average for all occupations.
-Employment growth will vary by specialty and industry.
+Overall employment of painting and coating workers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for painting and coating workers.

 Compare the job duties, education, job growth, and pay of painting and coating workers with similar occupations.

 Learn more about painting and coating workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.